marcouderzo/FW-AdversarialAttacks/README.md

 ## Project Description

- The goal of this project is to compare the behaviour and performance of two three Zeroth-Order variants of the Frank-Wolfe Algorithm, aimed at solving constrained optimization problems with a better iteration complexity, expecially with respect to oracle queries.
+ The goal of this project is to compare the behaviour and performance of two Zeroth-Order variants of the Frank-Wolfe Algorithm, aimed at solving constrained optimization problems with a better iteration complexity, expecially with respect to oracle queries.